-Now I can watch a movie as if for the first time, till something at the end strikes me and I realize I’ve seen it before.
+There was a period of time when I could watch a movie as if for the first time, till something at the end struck me and I realized I’d seen it before.
 This is not the same as suddenly remembering; rather, it’s a feeling at the end of the film that’s familiar ~ “Oh, I’ve been here before.”

 In my experience, feelings are quite sturdy things.